-However, if you admit that there's room for improvement, this series of articles could be of great benefit to you.
+However, if you admit that there's room for improvement, this article could be of great benefit to you.
 You'll understand the negative effects caused by simple shortcomings in the communications surrounding schedule management.

 Do you ask your employees to provide their availability by email?
 On paper?
 Do you do this often?